 Firefighters battle two-alarm blaze at Portsmouth police station

-A two-alarm fire broke out in the basement of the Portsmouth Police Station on Tuesday night, causing significant smoke damage, but no injuries.
-(Gretyl Macalaster Photo)
+PORTSMOUTH — A two-alarm fire at the Portsmouth Police Station caused significant smoke damage, but no injuries on Tuesday night.

 The fire broke out around 7:45 p.m. in a shooting range in the basement of the station, Portsmouth Fire Chief Steve Achilles said.

 The building's sprinkler system activated, quenching the fire, which started in a large pile of rubber backing used as a cachement area for practice rounds.
 The blaze sent acrid, thick smoke throughout the station.

 Portsmouth Police Capt.
 Frank Warchol said no one was shooting in the basement range at the time of the fire.
 Only about five employees were in the building, including dispatch operators and the on-duty shift commander.